spel-uchile/Pypredict/README.md

 sudo apt-get install libatlas-base-dev
 ```

-After this, the rest is the same.
+After this, the rest is the same for all GNU/linux based systems.

 1. Install dependencies:
 ```bash